DARTH 24-Hour Trading Volume Tops $1.48 (DAH)

-DARTH (DAH) traded flat against the dollar during the twenty-four hour period ending at 23:00 PM ET on September 19th.
-Over the last seven days, DARTH has traded 0.2% lower against the dollar.
-DARTH has a market capitalization of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
-One DARTH token can now be purchased for about $0.20 or 0.00001160 BTC on major exchanges.
+DARTH (DAH) traded flat against the US dollar during the 1-day period ending at 23:00 PM E.T. on September 23rd.
+During the last seven days, DARTH has traded down 0.2% against the US dollar.
+DARTH has a total market capitalization of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
+One DARTH token can now be purchased for about $0.20 or 0.00001160 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.